jaspereb/Retinanet-Tutorial/README.md

 `cd ~/RetinanetTutorial/keras-retinanet/`

+We need to change the data generator which currently expects the default Pascal VOC classes so run

+`gedit keras_retinanet/preprocessing/pascal_voc.py`

+and change from line 30 onwards so that it looks like

+    voc_classes = {
+        'redPlum'        : 0,
+        'greenPlum'      : 1
+    }

+finally, we are ready to start training

 `keras_retinanet/bin/train.py --tensorboard-dir ~/RetinanetTutorial/TrainingOutput --snapshot-path ~/RetinanetTutorial/TrainingOutput/snapshots --random-transform --steps 3000 pascal ~/RetinanetTutorial/PlumsVOC`

 # Training
 Training will likely take several hours, depending on your dataset.
 You will want to open tensorboard to monitor the progress of it.
 You should also keep an eye on the free disk space where you are saving the model checkpoints, because this can fill up fast and crash your training.
+Run tensorboard using

+`tensorboard --logdir ~/RetinanetTutorial/TrainingOutput`

+then open `http://localhost:6006/` in a browser tab.

 Tensorboard stats will only show up once a validation step has been run, so initially it will say "No scalar data was found" which is normal.